Mera Peak Climbing

 Day 7 Acclimatization day 4,910m

-Enjoy a short hike to Mera La (5400m) for ice climbing practice and trek back to Khare.
-Our climbing Sherpa provide you with mountaineering training course necessary to scale Mera Peak.
+Climb some distance to Mera La (5400 m) to experience ice climbing and walk back to Khare.
+Our climbing Sherpa offers you the mountaineering training course that you will need to climb Mera Peak successfully.

 Day 8 Extra day in case of bad weather or for better acclimatization.
 4,910m